ijabhishek/ebill_calculator_springboot/README.md

-Sure!
-Here is the README file for the project:

 # Utility Bill Calculator

 This project is a utility bill calculator that calculates the individual bill amount for three rooms and a motor based on the provided bill readings and other parameters.
 It is implemented using Spring MVC framework with Thymeleaf as the template engine.